 2. Twin pedestals in glam bathroom

-4. Modern ensuite
+3. Modern ensuite

+As well as choosing a soothing colour palete and a streamlined contemporary setup, you can ensure everything looks seamless by concealing your powerpoints in the cabinetry, perhaps with a custom vanity.
 If you like the idea of a custom vanity, why not speak to an expert bathroom cabinet maker?

-6. Ensuite with double shower
+5. Ensuite with double shower

 For more shower ideas, you can also see our recent article on bathroom shower ideas.
 And if you need someone to help with updating your shower get the right help with professional showerhead installation.